 This can be done indoors or outdoors, but we have only used it inside.
 The birdies are light enough that they can’t break anything and it’s fun for kids and adults!

 I’ve blown up more balloons during this 4 month lock down than ever before.
 Turn up the music and play “don’t let the balloon touch the ground”.
-Tip: Let the kids use the paddles from the indoor racquet game above to keep it interesting.
+Tip: Let the kids use the paddles from the indoor racquet game above or tell older siblings they can only use one hand to keep it interesting.

 In case you’re in the market for a big kid bed, this bunk bed with slide is perfect!
 It’s basically a kids indoor playground slash bed for two kids.
 Best part?
 It makes fort building really simple.
 Just slip a blanket on the top rail and the bottom bunk is an instant cave!
 My kids have literally spent hours playing on this bed.